 - It implements the data protection principles and is able to demonstrate that it does so through use of policies, - privacy notices and records. - it has an 'information asset register' in place and knows exactly what personal data it holds, where this data is held, why and which member of staff has responsibility for managing it - the information asset register records the lawful basis for processing personal data (including, where relevant, how consent was obtained and refreshed).
-Where special category data is processed, an additional lawful basis will have also been recorded it will hold only the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for.
+Where special category data is processed, an additional lawful basis will have also been recorded - it will hold only the minimum personal data necessary to enable it to perform its function and it will not hold it for longer than necessary for the purposes it was collected for.
 It follows the Trust Data Protection and Retention policy to ensure there are clear and understood policies and routines for the deletion and disposal of data to support this.
 Personal data held must be accurate and up to date where this is necessary for the purpose it is processed for.
 It must have systems in place to identify inaccuracies, such as asking parents to check emergency contact details at suitable intervals - it provides staff, parents, volunteers, teenagers and older children with information about - how the school/academy looks after their data and what their rights are in a clear Privacy Notice - procedures must be in place to deal with the individual rights of the data subject, e.g. one of the 8 data subject rights applicable is that of Subject Access which enables an individual to see to have a copy of the personal data held about them (subject to certain exceptions which may apply). - Data Protection Impact Assessments (DPIA) are carried out where necessary.
 For example, to ensure protection of personal data when accessed using any remote access solutions, or entering into a relationship with a new supplier (this may also require ensuring that data processing clauses are included in the supply contract or as an addendum) - it has undertaken appropriate due diligence and has required data processing clauses in contracts in place with any data processors where personal data is processed. - it understands how to share data lawfully and safely with other relevant data controllers. - it reports any relevant breaches to the Information Commissioner within 72hrs of becoming aware of the breach in accordance with UK data protection law.
 It also reports relevant breaches to the individuals affected as required by law.
-In order to do this, it has a policy for reporting, logging, managing, investigating and learning from information risk incidents.

-- If a maintained school/academy, it must have a Freedom of Information Policy which sets out how it will deal with FOI requests. - all staff receive data protection training at induction and appropriate refresher training thereafter.
+In order to do this, it has a policy for reporting, logging, managing, investigating and learning from information risk incidents. - FOI requests and Subject Access Requests are to be sent to the Trust Data Protection Officer, Jo Leach, Head of Human Resources via GDPR-HR@donesc.org. - all staff receive data protection training at induction and appropriate refresher training thereafter.
 Staff undertaking particular data protection functions, such as handling requests under the individual's rights, will receive training appropriate for their function as well as the core training provided to all staff.